 Looking at Behavior through a “Trauma Lens”

 A change in mindset is a major part of SENSE’s trauma-informed initiative, especially when it comes to behavior management.
 Teachers at SENSE are learning how to look at student behavior through a “trauma lens.”

 “I think the main thing that I have seen teachers gain, and myself gain, is just our mindset in the way we approach students,” says Erin Good, school counselor at SENSE.
 “Instead of looking at their behavior and labeling it as lazy, disrespectful, [or] rude, [you’re] reminding yourself that something is happening to that student.”

 Fisher pays special attention to her students’ body language and how they speak to her and their peers.
 She says her students are often set off by seemingly minor occurrences.
-For example, if a student comes back from the bathroom and slams the classroom door, even if not purposefully, the noise could trigger a classmate to recall a traumatic situation (like when her father slams the door and starts an argument), which causes the classmate to become activated or stressed out, resulting in an emotional outburst in class.
+For example, if a student comes back from the bathroom and slams the classroom door, even if not purposefully, the noise could trigger a classmate to recall a traumatic situation (like when their father slams the door and starts an argument), which causes the classmate to become activated or stressed out, resulting in an emotional outburst in class.

 Good says one of the strategies teachers use is asking instead of labeling what is happening to cause the negative behavior they’re seeing from students.
 When Fisher notices one of her students becoming stressed, she asks questions like, “Hey, how are you today?”
 “Is everything OK?”
 “How can I help you?”
 “Do you want to talk about it?” rather than saying things like, “You’re disrupting my lesson!” or “Why did you throw your pencil?”